open-telemetry/opentelemetry.io/content/en/docs/collector/howto-custom-collector.md

 ## Step 2 - Create a builder manifest file

-The builder's `manifest` file is a `yaml` where you basically pass information about the code generation and compile process combined with the components that you would like to add to your Collector's distribution.
+The builder's `manifest` file is a `yaml` where you pass information about the code generation and compile process combined with the components that you would like to add to your Collector's distribution.

 The `manifest` starts with a map named `dist` which contains tags to help you configure the code generation and compile process.
 In fact, all the tags for `dist` are the equivalent of the `ocb` command line `flags`.